wiltzie75/ELK-Project/README.md

 - 10.0.0.7, 10.0.0.8

 These Beats allow us to collect the following information from each machine:
 - Filebeat monitors and collects log files, specifically system.log and error.log.
 It then outputs the results to Elasticsearch.
+For example, Filebeat will show the output of logs and whether the system has been modified or not.
 - Metricbeat collects metrics and statistics and then sends them over to Elasticsearch.
 From there you can digest information on the servers that you are monitoring.
-  _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+For example, it will show the uptime of a system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node
 provisioned:

 SSH into the control node and follow the steps below:
+- Copy the install-elk.yml, filebeat-config.yml, and metricbeat-
+  config.yml files to /etc/ansible/files/.
-- Copy the playbook files to /etc/ansible/files/.
+- Update the config files to include the host: "10.1.0.4:5601" on line 62 and hosts: ["10.1.0.4:9200"].
-- Update the _____ file to include...
+- Update the hosts file in /etc/ansible/ to include the
+  webservers: 10.0.0.7, 10.0.0.8 and elk: 10.1.0.4.
+- Update the ansible.cfg in /etc/ansible to include on line 107:
+  remote_user = azdmin

 - Run the playbook, and navigate to http://52.165.225.40:5601/ to check that the installation worked as expected.

 - The ELK playbook is called install-elk.yml and make sure it is installed in /etc/ansible/files.
-To Filebeat playbook is called filebeat-playbook.yml and should be located in /etc/ansible/roles.
-Likewise for the Metricbeat playbook, it's called metricbeat- playbook.yml and should be located in /etc/ansible/roles.
+Both the filebeat and metricbeat playbook files are called filebeat-playbook.yml and metricbeat-playbook.yml and can be located in /etc/ansible/roles.
-- To update where the ELK playbook is run, please edit the hosts file located in /etc/ansible/.
+- To update where the ELK playbook is ran, please edit the hosts file located in /etc/ansible/.
 You will change the IP address listed under [elk], this will be line 29.
 - To specify which machine to install Filebeat or Metricbeat, please edit the filebeat-config.yml or the metricbeat-config.yml located in /etc/ansible/files/.
 This will be under Elasticsearch output.